JayanthJammula/Iterative-AI-Projects-Pathfinding-Probabilistic-Sensing-and-Herding/README.md

-# 🚀 AI Projects Collection - CS 520
+# 🚀 Iterative AI Projects: Pathfinding, Probabilistic Sensing, and Herding

-This repository contains three Artificial Intelligence projects developed as part of the CS 520 course.
+This repository contains three Artificial Intelligence projects.
 Each part focuses on a different AI strategy and application in a dynamic environment with agents, obstacles, and objectives.

 ## 🧠 Part 1: A* Based Bot Navigation